Implementing your recruitment technology for the best first impression

-So today, the use of technology also helps to create a more attractive offer and positive candidate experience, but ensuring you are using tech well will be the difference between simply making a bad process faster, and creating a great first impression.
+So today, the use of software or HR technology also helps to create a more attractive offer and positive candidate experience, but ensuring you are using tech well will be the difference between simply making a bad process faster, and creating a great first impression.

 Where it can go wrong

 There are a number of ways that tech implementation can do more to hinder than help your recruitment efforts, for example: